LiveSplit/LiveSplitOne/README.md

 The web version of LiveSplit One is available [here](https://one.livesplit.org/).

+The latest desktop version of LiveSplit One, with support for global hotkeys, can be downloaded [here](https://github.com/LiveSplit/LiveSplitOne/releases/latest).

 ## Build Instructions

 In order to build LiveSplit One, you need to install